John Burridge: Managerial and coaching career

 In his second spell with Blyth Spartans, Burridge was the club's player-manager.
 On 15 November 1997, he took Spartans to his first club, Blackpool, in the first round of the FA Cup.
 The hosts won 4–3.

-Burridge 'discovered' Oman international goalkeeper Ali Al-Habsi aged 16 in his first spell on the coaching staff of the Oman national football team and was instrumental in the player's transfer to Bolton Wanderers in January 2006.
+Burridge 'discovered' Oman national team goalkeeper Ali Al-Habsi aged 16 in his first spell on the coaching staff of the Oman national team and was instrumental in the player's transfer to Bolton Wanderers in January 2006.
 He has also coached English national goalkeepers Tim Flowers, Nigel Martyn and Paul Robinson.

-Burridge worked as a goalkeeping coach for Al Ain Football Club in the United Arab Emirates.
+Burridge worked as a goalkeeping coach for Al Ain in the United Arab Emirates.
 He was a regular guest for the launch of English Premier League show on the regional sports channel ART Prime Sports and a regular pundit on Starhub, Singapore's Football Channel.
 He is also a writer in the football column of Singapore newspaper, The New Paper.
 Burridge had a spell as a backup commentator along with Rob Lee for Ten Sports UEFA Champions League fixtures and resident pundit on The Football Channel in Singapore, before returning to work for the Oman national team as goalkeeper coach.
 He was dismissed by Oman in January 2011.

 As of January 2012, Burridge is working as a television pundit for Ten Sports on their football show C2K on TEN Action along with Joe Morrison and Carlton Palmer.
 Together they cover UEFA Champions League and UEFA Europa League football from Dubai.

 in September 2015, he was the goalkeeping coach for the LionsXII which plays in the Malaysian Super League.

 In August 2016, it was reported that he had joined Global F.C. of the United Football League, although the appointment was short-lived as Burridge did not have the necessary coaching badge.

 In July 2019, he was signed by the Indian Super League top division club Kerala Blasters as their goalkeeping consultant for goalkeeping academy.